gardalic/ModernPython3Bootcamp/README.md

 # modernpython3bootcamp
-Repo for the course Modern Python3 Bootcamp
+Repo for the course Modern Python3 Bootcamp, migrated from BitBucket.